 “I’m here because you are ill.”
 She couldn’t believe the man.
 How could he try to seduce her with barely any air in his lungs?

 “Aisha, I’m only trying to stay warm.
-I’m freezing.
+I’m freezing from my insides.
 Trust me, I won’t take advantage of you.”

 She tugged at her cream top, wishing she’d chosen a long-sleeve blouse and a skirt that reached below her knees.
 “You can’t take advantage of me.
 You don’t even have enough strength to chat me up.”